jameshyojaelee/scPerturb-CMap/README.md

 # scPerturb-CMap

 The Broad Connectivity Map (LINCS L1000) captures millions of empirically measured drug responses. scPerturb-CMap is the bridge that lets single-cell researchers mine that atlas without rebuilding perturbation screens from scratch.
 Starting with a troublesome or rare cell population (e.g., EMT-like tumor cells, IFN-high macrophages, exhausted T cells), you derive a gene signature and immediately query the L1000 treasury for compounds proven to push cells in the opposite direction.
-In place of months-long screening campaigns, you generate ordered, testable drug hypotheses the same day—complete with effect sizes, z-scores, p-values, QC stats, and mechanism-of-action enrichments.

-scPerturb-CMap blends a fast statistical baseline with a learned DualEncoder metric model trained on known inversion pairs.
-This machine learning component learns embeddings for targets and perturbations and is blended with the baseline at inference to sharpen ranking accuracy.

-Why use scPerturb-CMap:
-1. **Targets the “undruggable.”** Rare states no longer disappear in bulk averages; ranking is driven by the exact cluster causing pathology.
-2. **Leverages a decade of data.** Mine the public L1000 archive before expensive single-cell perturbation experiments.
-3. **Accelerates repurposing.** Connect patient-derived or experimental signatures to approved/investigational compounds with immediate readouts for bench validation.
-4. **Democratises analysis.** Fits existing workflows (AnnData `.h5ad`, curated gene lists, LINCS Parquet), and ships with CLI, Python API, and Streamlit UI for mixed computational/experimental teams.
+scPerturb-CMap allows users to use L1000 CMap data to rank compounds that are most likely to reverse pathological cell states within their own single-cell RNA-seq datasets, enabling rapid, data-driven drug repurposing prediction for bench validation

 #### How scPerturb-CMap differs from scGen / scPerturb